applejuiceyy/figs/README.md

 # figs

-cool website with figura docs
+cool website with figura docs yes

-these docs have been supercharged with multiple language support, and hand-curated typing widening, with a path indexing language homegrown for this specific purpose, not seen in any other figura docs resource

 *everything bellow is from the template*